Aleziss/OpenHPSDR-Thetis-Skins/README.md

 # VA2CST-Dark-Glass

  Skin for OpenHPSDR-Thetis SDR software.

-2023-12-04-01.
- * Added Tune slider bar and button was missing.
+ * 2023-12-05-00.
+Modified the demo screen picture with tune slider.

- Skin for OpenHPSDR-Thetis SDR software.
-2023-12-04-00.
+ * 2023-12-04-01.
+Added Tune slider bar and button was missing.

- * Initial commit.
+ * 2023-12-04-00.
+Initial commit.

  To download, click the "Code" button and select "Download ZIP" from https://github.com/Aleziss/OpenHPSDR-Thetis-Skins.